 There are many types of indoor pests.
 And the types of toxin free solutions you need are determined by which insect is invading your space.
 Be wary though, because each individual bug carries its own dangers.
 From minor allergic reactions to diseases, each warrants special attention.

-- Moths – Moths will usually come in either through an open door or, more troubling, on an item you bring in from the grocery store.
-Pantry Moths can be in the warehouse or the store itself and lay eggs on the item, and then you bring it home unknowing.
-These items can be bags of rice, grains, flour, or even pet food.
+Moths – Moths can come in through an open door or more troubling, on an item you bring in from the grocery store.
+The most commonly infested items are bags of rice, grains, flour, or even pet food.
+Pantry Moths can be in warehouses or the store itself, lay eggs in the item, and then you bring it home unknowingly.
 Clothing Moths come in through infested clothing.
 Even new garments can be tainted from a warehouse.
-Moths don’t really carry disease; in fact, many people ingest moth eggs or larvae and not even know it.
+Moths don’t really carry diseases; in fact, many people ingest moth eggs or larvae and don’t even know it.

 Types of Outdoor Pests

 Outdoor pests can be equally as bothersome.
 Most do not invade your inner space, but if you spend time on a porch, have a pool, or have other outdoor hobbies, then outdoor insects can be a high priority for you.

 Wasps – Wasps can be very aggressive, and they will sting with very little provocation.
 Wasps can also sting multiple times!
 Their nests can be built much closer to homes under roof eaves, and resemble the typical comb shape, or look like blocks of mud.
 They can also nest inside walls of damaged siding or within woodpiles lying nearby.
 The venom in their stings can be very harmful to those who have an allergy to wasps.

 Mosquitoes – These little pests come around primarily during dawn and dusk.
 They love damp and humid conditions and thrive anywhere there is standing water.
 This could be anything from puddles of rain, or water collected within yard and garden items around the outside of your house.
 Mosquitoes can carry West Nile and Zika Virus.